About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - 2 medium carrots, peeled and cut into thin half moons

 - 1 medium green zucchini, cut into half moons

 - 1 15- oz can chickpeas, drained and rinsed

 - 1-2 teaspoons kosher salt, according to taste

 - Mexican red rice

 - Mexican crema

-Make the broth.
-Place the chicken in a large pot.
-Cover it with water.
-Bring it to a boil over medium-high heat and let the chicken cook for 30-40 minutes.
+- Cook the chicken.
+Place the chicken, onion, cumin, oregano, olive oil and 3 minced garlic cloves in a large pot.
+Cover with water by about 3 inches.
+Bring it to a boil over medium-high heat, then lower the heat to medium-low and let the chicken cook at a simmer for 35-40 minutes.
 Add more water as needed so that the chicken is always covered.
 Use a spoon or strainer to remove the scum from the top.

 - Serve.
 Ladle hot soup into the bowls.
 Top with diced avocado and a swirl of Mexican crema.
 Enjoy!